The following is the story of the 2015 Infinitus.

 Weinberg helped Joe De Sena found the now legendary Pittsfield Death Race and its more plebian offshoot, the Spartan Race.
 Cary ran what he calls “psychological operations” for those events, dreaming up things like a 26-question math and history test given to sleep-deprived contestants who had just summited a mountain carrying an 80-pound pack of concrete.
 “I’ve raced in the Death Race and other ultra events and I’ve quit.
 I know what it takes to break me,” says Cary.
 “These events are all about trying to push your limits.”

 Since parting ways with De Sena (and getting embroiled in lawsuits and counter lawsuits) Weinberg and Cary have launched their own endurance events.
-This past winter, they hosted Frigus, a series of cross-country snowshoe/sledding/ski races.
-And last month, they held Infinitus, an 888-kilometer, 10-day trail run.
+In the winter of 2014-2015, they hosted Frigus, a series of cross-country snowshoe/sledding/ski races.
+And this weekend, they will hold the Infinitus, an 888-kilometer, 10-day trail run.

 That one we can tell you about.

-Over the course of a week, the racers faced frost and snow on the trail, sleet, rain and, even worse, temperatures soaring into the high 80s.
-During a thunderstorm, one of the rivers racers had to cross rose chest-high.
+In past years, over the course of a week, the racers have faced frost and snow on the trail, sleet, rain and, even worse: temperatures soaring into the high 80s.
+During a thunderstorm in 2015, one of the rivers racers had to cross rose chest-high.
 The runners encountered bear, moose, porcupines, snakes and one of the worst mosquito hatches of the past decade.